-When ever we are done completing a killer article, we want to hit the publish button as soon as possible.
-But before publishing your next blog post, there are a few thing you should consider before hitting the publish button.
-This habit can make or break your websites SEO strategy.
-A small word of caution here, you may feel that the famous seo plugins can achieve the same easily , you may be technically correct but what we are aiming here is to reduce the use of plugins wherever we can to achieve optimal site loading speeds, which should be a priority for all website owners , not to mention a plugin is no part of keyword brainstorming and will help in no way , somethings have to be done manually .
+A small word of caution here.
+You may feel that the famous WordPress SEO plugins can achieve the same easily.
+While you may be technically correct, what we are aiming here is to reduce the use of plugins wherever we can to achieve optimal site loading speeds, which should be a priority for all website owners.
+Not to mention, a plugin is no part of keyword brainstorming and will help in no way.

-Honestly, there are endless list of things and first start with Keyword research and then writing a perfect quality post.
-But, as a Blogger we miss out many things and this before post publishing guide will help you to ensure you don’t miss out anything.
+Honestly, the list of things to do is endless.
+It may start with Keyword research and then go on to writing a perfect quality post, etc. But, as a blogger, we overlook certain things.
+This publishing guide has therefore been drafted to ensure that you don’t miss out on critical aspects.

 Why would I not want a page to be indexed?

-There are a few pages like the contact form or the about me page you don’t want the crawler to index simply because it adds no value to the theme of your site and dilutes the content cached by the search engine.
+There are a few pages like the contact form or the ‘About Me’ page that you don’t want the crawler to index simply because it adds no value to the theme of your site and dilutes the content cached by the search engine.

-Think logical – What are the odds that a search result you have ever seen was a tag page?
+Think logically.
+What are the odds that a search result you have ever seen was a tag page?
 That never happens because a tag page leads to an array of related posts and that is not likely to get ranked and gain traffic any time.
-So no use for it to be in the index, it will kill your search listings.
+So there is no use for it to be in the index as it will kill your search listings.

-Caching has its own benefits and losses.
+Caching has its own benefits and downsides.
 Caching a page will mean Google will serve the page out of its own CDN this will make serving faster and improve site load time.

-Downside- It has a serious disadvantages too, if not used properly.
-If you are on a CMS that generates dynamic content then you want the page to serve fresh content every time and if such a page is cached then you will have to wait for the next time the search engine visits your site for the changes to taken note of .
+Downside: It has a serious disadvantage too, if not used properly.
+Suppose you are on a CMS that generates dynamic content, and you want the page to serve fresh content every time it reloads.
+If such a page is cached, you will have to wait for the next time the search engine visits your site for the changes to take note of .

 The header tags come in 6 varieties starting from < H1 > to < H6 > , in the order of decreasing priority.
 It not only looks good but search engines give next priority to the title and permalink.
 It is our way of telling the search engine and readers what deserves priority .